 Their results will provide a promising pathway for high performance of planar-type perovskite solar cells.

-The research was supported by the National Key Research and Development Program of China, National Natural Science Foundation of China, National University Research Fund, the 111 Project, and the Chinese National 1000 Talents Plan program.
+The research was supported by the National Key Research and Development Program of China, National Natural Science Foundation of China, National University Research Fund, the 111 Project.
 (Text by YANG Dong and DUAN lianjie)